 Apple used to have the courtesy to give laptops a dedicated key to toggle display mirroring.
 That has been replaced with the under-documented Command-F1 in newer Apple laptops, but leaves Desktop machines and hacked laptops in the cold.
 And there’s still no easy way to change the mirroring settings from the command line, or any way at all if you can’t see what’s on the screen.

-I wrote a simple application to toggle between mirrored and extended desktop modes for the mac.
-It's the easiest way to turn on, or turn off mirroring displays on a Mac.
-You can put it in your dock for an easy-access switch, or activate it with Quicksilver, Quick Search Box or Spotlight.
-When you run it, it will bounce in the doc once or twice and change the display mirroring settings.
-There is no user interface, and only makes the change in settings if an external monitor is attached.
+MirrorDisplays a simple application that toggles between mirrored and extended desktop modes.
+It's the easiest way to turn on, or turn off display mirroring.
+You can put it in your dock for an easy-access switch, or activate it with Quicksilver, Quick Search Box, Alfred, or Spotlight.
+When you run it, it will bounce in the dock once or twice and change the display mirroring settings.
+There is no user interface and only makes the change in settings if an external monitor is attached.

-What the program won’t do is fix or enable mirroring on a hacked computer where a secondary display only works in one mode or the other.
-It also will not magically make an external monitor work if the computer doesn’t recognize it when it’s plugged in.
+The app does not fix or enable mirroring on a hacked computer where a secondary display only works in one mode or the other.
+It also does not magically make an external monitor work if the computer doesn’t recognize it when it’s plugged in.
 You can use it to switch from your broken mirrored mode to the functional extended mode.

 The Command line Tool

-usage: mirror [option] Passing more than one option produces undefined behavior. -h Print this usage and exit. -t Toggle mirroring (default behavior) -on Turn Mirroring On -off Turn Mirroring Off -q Query the Mirroring state and print "on" or "off" to stdout This is just about everything you might want to be able to control regarding mirroring displays from the command line!
+usage: mirror [option] Only the first option passed will be applied -h Print this usage and exit. -t Toggle mirroring (default behavior) -on Turn Mirroring On -off Turn Mirroring Off -q Query the Mirroring state and write "on" or "off" to stdout -l A B Makes display at index B mirror the display at index A

 Note to Hackintosh Users

-This is program is essential if you run OS X on an MSI Wind, Dell Mini, and a few other hacked netbooks as it helps get around a screen corruption issue when plugging in an external display.
-Mirror Displays will not enable mirroring if mirroring is broken on your netbook.
+This is program is essential if you find the screen contents corrupt as soon as you connect more than one external display.
+Mirror Displays will not enable mirroring if mirroring is broken on your computer.
 What it will do is allow you to easily toggle out of mirrored mode and into extended desktop mode without needing to see what you’re doing.